scala-phase/scala-orms/Querulous/preso/querulous.md

 # Querulous

 * Written by Matt Freels, Nick Kallen, Robey Pointer, Utkarsh Srivastava and Ed Caesar at Twitter
+* Exposes SQL directly.
+No DSL.
+Sits on top of JDBC.
+Can call stored procs.
 * Designed primarily to meet the extreme demands of FlockDB (Twitter's distributed, fault-tolerant graph database), which demands very low-latency (sub-millisecond) response times for individual queries.
 * A very minimalist database querying library.
 Any excessive indirection would be intolerable in this environment.
 * Designed for querying databases at low-latency, massive scale and with easy operability.